 - Care and maintenance for managing pests.

-- Spinach, fenugreek, amaranth, mint, coriander, mustard greens, lemongrass, green chilies, spring onions, garlic, basil, tulsi, curry leaves, radish, beetroot, corn, lady finger to name a few.
+- Spinach, fenugreek, amaranth, mint, coriander, mustard greens, lemongrass, green chillies, spring onions, garlic, basil, tulsi, curry leaves, radish, beetroot, corn, lady finger to name a few.

 Beginners in gardening may use a mixture of vermicompost, red earth, and cocopeat in a ratio of 1:1:½ to grow their plants initially.
 However, one realizes with a time that soil purchased from nurseries is not necessarily the best medium for our plants to grow in.
 I believe in building my own soil, which we call Amrut Mitti.
 The process of